-The use of all forms of asbestos was not banned until the end of 2003 and as such, the National Safe Work Australia Code of Practice How to Manage and Control Asbestos in the Workplace December 2011 states that “an asbestos register is not required if a workplace has been constructed after 31 December 2003 or if no asbestos has been identified”.
+The use of all forms of asbestos were only banned at the end of 2003, and as such the National Safe Work Australia Code of Practice, How to Manage and Control Asbestos in the Workplace, December 2011 states that “an asbestos register is not required if a workplace has been constructed after 31 December 2003 or if no asbestos has been identified.”.

 Our Asbestos Services

 Our auditors have over 25 years-experience in Asbestos Management Consultation Services.
 Our services include;

 The Person with Control of the workplace has a duty of care to identify and document any asbestos on the premises.
 An Asbestos Audit provides a Register of all asbestos-containing materials present at the workplace.
 The report also provides recommendations in regards to eliminating or minimising the risk of asbestos.